Working in Puerto Rico?

-Puerto Rico has one of the most dynamic economies in the Caribbean.
-The country’s status as an unincorporated territory of the United States means that people working here enjoy similar benefits to US employees, but they also face many challenges which people working elsewhere in the region need not worry about.
-Below we will give you a short introduction to working in Puerto Rico, including a brief economic history, a summary of the current situation, and some practical information.
+Puerto Rico’s status as an unincorporated territory of the United States means that people working here enjoy similar benefits as US employees, but they also face many challenges which people working on the mainland need not worry about.

 Up until the second half of the 20th century, Puerto Rico’s economy was mainly driven by agriculture.
 Most people working in the agricultural sector were involved in the sugar cane production for the American market, which dominated the whole country.
 However, constant urban expansion claimed more and more flat land, while at the same time prices for sugar cane remained low.

-As working in the country’s sugar cane production was no longer profitable, coffee became the most important crop.
-Since it can be grown in the island’s mountainous regions and is protected by minimum prices, coffee production is still a viable source of income for a number of people in Puerto Rico today.
+As working in the country’s sugar cane production was no longer profitable, coffee became the most important crop and is still a viable source of income for a number of people in Puerto Rico today.

-Today, manufacturing still accounts for over 46% of the GDP (2014 figures).
+Today, manufacturing still accounts for over 40% of the GDP.
 However, the emphasis has shifted from labor-intensive to more capital-intensive industries.
-Thus, most people working in Puerto Rico’s manufacturing industries are involved in the production of pharmaceuticals, chemicals, machinery, and electronics.
-The manufacturing of clothes and foods together employs just less than 30% of laborers in the manufacturing sector.
-Altogether, people in Puerto Rico’s manufacturing industries make up less than 10% of the total workforce.
+Most people working in Puerto Rico’s manufacturing industries are now involved in the production of chemicals, machinery, and electronics.
+Pharmaceuticals are also manufactured on the island, mostly for the mainland: 725% of exported goods are manufactured in one of the pharmaceutical plants.
+This sector accounts for about 90,000 jobs alone.

-At less than 1%, agriculture today holds an insignificant share of the country’s GDP and less than 2% of the workforce is employed in the agricultural sector.
-Still, coffee and plantains, among other agricultural products, remain an important source of income for those working in Puerto Rico’s plantations.
-Other important crops include vegetables and fruits (bananas, plantains, pineapples), but also livestock, dairy products, and poultry.
-Most farmers in Puerto Rico produce for the US market.
+At less than 1%, agriculture today holds an insignificant share of the country’s GDP and just a little over 2% of the workforce is employed in the agricultural sector.
+Still, coffee and plantains, among other agricultural products, remain an important source of income in Puerto Rico and the sector experienced a renaissance with modest growth in recent years.